 I’ve been very lucky to find a man who loves travel just as much, if not more than I do.
 It’s one of the things that really sealed our bond, we dream about visiting new places and talk about our plans to see the world.
 The two of us are always scheming ways to squeeze another holiday out of our annual leave or take advantage of sale airfares.

 As cute as all of this is, and while holidays are supposed to be very relaxing, they are quite stressful at times too.
 It’s unlikely you spend every second of every day with your partner, so to go from only seeing them in the morning and night, to having them glued to your side 24/7 is fraught with holiday-ruining danger.

-If you’re thinking about traveling with your partner or have previously travelled with your partner, you’ll appreciate this guide I’ve put together on what to expect and how to survive traveling as a couple.
+If you’re thinking about travelling with your partner or have previously travelled with your partner, you’ll appreciate this guide I’ve put together on what to expect and how to survive travelling as a couple.

 1) The Fight

 There are many ways to sugar coat a relationship, you can tell yourself, your friends, your family and even your cat that you and your partner will not fight while on your amazing trip away together.
 Lay all the sugar you want on that bad boy, it doesn’t matter, you will fight.
 It is happening.

 At some stage one of you is going to get horribly sunburnt, eat a dodgy lamb kofta, be sat next to a smelly man on a plane or get no sleep due to insufficient pillow stuffing and find yourself tired, hungry and probably furious.
 Add to that a lost itinerary, misplaced passport, misjudged departure time and conflicting ideas on how to spend your last day in Rome and you’ve got yourself the perfect ingredients for a good old-fashioned throw-down.